AndyObtiva/opal-async/README.md

 #### Other Timers

-You can also timeouts and intervals specifically:
+You can also set timeouts and intervals, specifically:

 ```